vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_vch.md

 - You cannot access container logs
 - You cannot attach to a container
-- NAT based port forwarding is unavailable
+- NAT based port forwarding is unavailable.
+These are ports that containers expose with the `docker create -p` command when connected to the default bridge network and made available on the public interface of the VCH endpoint VM via network address translation (NAT).
+Containers that are on container networks are not affected.

 **IMPORTANT**: Upgrading a VCH does not upgrade any existing container VMs that the VCH manages.
 For container VMs to boot from the latest version of `bootstrap.iso`, container developers must recreate them.